web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 }

 declare module './reexported_web3_context.ts' {
-	// Here is where we're adding our plugin's
+	// Here is where you're adding your plugin's
 	// interface to the interface of Web3Context interface Web3Context {
 		customRpcMethods: CustomRpcMethodsPlugin;